tonyckc/UDA-BUA-code/README.md

 **Get the datasets from our:** - You can get the license for the AAPM-Moyo dataset by following the instructions at [AAPM Moyo challenge website](https://www.aapm.org/grandchallenge/lowdosect/) .
 If you have get the access right from AAPM, you can email us (ck.ee@my.cityu.edu.hk) to provide the given proof.
 Then, we will share with you a download link including all the above datasets.

-**Simulate by yourself:** We provide a simulation file that you can use to process your dataset.

-## Pretrained Source Domain model
-We provide a source-trained model in 'pretrained_model/' folder.
-This model is trained on AAPM-Moyo 2016 dataset.
-You can also use your own pre-trained model.
-Please set the correct model path at [init.py](https://github.com/tonyckc/UDA-BUA-code/blob/main/init.py#L202).

-if you get the dataset,the dataset saving structure will be
+If you get the dataset,the dataset saving structure will be

      - /your_path/